 The Courts Act 1965 repealed the Court Act Chapter 7 of the Laws of Sierra Leone.
 Sec.
-18 states:- however hasten to say that Supreme Court herein referred to is not the Supreme Court as it is composed today.
+18 states:- continue just like before the passing of the 1965, Court Act.
+Let me however hasten to say that Supreme Court herein referred to is not the Supreme Court as it is composed today.